rajpurkarlab/chest-ct-pretraining/README.md

 # Video pretraining advances 3D deep learning on chest CTs

-This repository contains code to train and evaluate models on the RSNA PE dataset and the LIDC-IDRI dataset.
+This repository contains code to train and evaluate models on the RSNA PE dataset and the LIDC-IDRI dataset for our paper [Video pretraining advances 3D deep learning on chest CTs](https://arxiv.org/abs/2304.00546).

 ## Table of Contents
 0. [System Requirements](#SystemRequirements)